CorneelDragon/Heuristics/README.md

 # Heuristics
 Code for 'programmeertheorie' course of the minor programming on the UvA.
 I developed three algorithms in order to found solutions for an instance of the univeristy timetable program (for a description of instance, click [here](http://www.heuristieken.nl/wiki/index.php?title=Lectures_%26_Lesroosters)).

 The Simulated Annealing (with local search techniques) algorithm deliverd continuously rosters with scores above 99% of the optimal score and the best result was 99.64% of the best score (1411, with possible scores between the -6541 and 1440).
+While I did not prove this roster was the best roster possible it is without doubt a very strong result).

 #### Paper
 See my paper for the whole shebang